 Custom: The 30-Year Benchmark

-The Burton Custom has been in continuous production since the early 1990s.
+The Burton Custom has been in continuous production since 1996.
 That alone tells you something.
 No board survives three decades in the lineup unless it does something genuinely well.
 The Custom is Burton's all-mountain benchmark — the board that everything else in the lineup is measured against.

 The Custom runs a directional shape with a twin flex — it has a defined nose and tail, but the flex pattern is symmetrical.
 That gives it a slight directional bias for natural riding while remaining capable in switch.
 The construction uses a Super Fly II woodcore (blend of lighter and stronger wood species) with fiberglass and a sintered base.